kernkonzept/nvme-driver/doc/nvme_drv_readme.md

 Prior to connecting a client to a virtual block session it has to be created using the following Lua function.
-It has to be called on the client side of the IPC gate capability whose server side is bound to the nvme driver.
+It has to be called on the client side of the IPC gate capability whose server side is bound to the NVMe server.

     create(obj_type, "device=<UUID | SN:n<NAMESPACE_ID>>", "ds-max=<max>")

 * `obj_type`

-  The type of object that should be created by the driver.
+  The type of object that should be created by the server.
 The type must be a positive integer.
 Currently the following objects are supported:
   * `0`: Virtio block host